Lattae30/StoryApp_AndroidIntermediate/README.md

-A project about Story App appication to full fill the Bangkit Academy assignment on Dicoding Course.
+A project about Story Application to full fill the Bangkit Academy assignment on Dicoding Course.
+On this application user can post their live update story in form of photo and text.
+Moreover, they also can share their location.